rosedu/techblog/posts/2014/03/30/fp-dragons.md

 into binary format.
 For example, they don't store the exponent in 2's complement but modified via an offset.
 Thus, **the bit patterns of two nearby representable floats represent two consecutive integer values**.
-This allows us to do some interesting tricks TODO with the two representations of real numbers.
+This allows us to do some interesting [tricks](#fun-trivia) with the two representations of real numbers.

 The standard also defines $\infty$ and $-\infty$, two values for `0` (`+0` and `-0` and how they should be tested equal but treated differently in